Derrin616/milightcontrol/README.md

 Download and install Node JS
 https://nodejs.org/en/

-Type in CMD "npm i node-milight-promise"
+Type in CMD "npm i node-milight-promise color"

 Open the MilightControl.exe and click on the settings button and type the IP of your iBox in the textbox and click on send